 In order to maximize ongoing exploration efforts, the Corporation does not pay out dividends.
-The Corporation's investment policy is to invest its short-term excess cash in highly liquid short-term interestbearing investments with short-term maturities, selected with regard to the expected timing of expenditures from continuing operations.
+The Corporation's investment policy is to invest its short-term excess cash in highly liquid short-term interest-bearing investments with short-term maturities, selected with regard to the expected timing of expenditures from continuing operations.

-The Corporation expects its current capital resources after the private placement completed during the period will be sufficient to carry out its exploration plans and operations through 2019.
+The Corporation expects its current capital resources after the private placement expected to be completed subsequent to year-end will be sufficient to carry out its exploration plans and operations through 2020.